The Top 3: Equity, Diversity, and Inclusion to Validate Experience

 4. Support professional development

 In the Deloitte survey, women ranked promotion opportunities and interesting assignments as a top motivator to stay in the industry.
 It makes sense – a challenging career path with support from management is a great reason to stay in a job.
-Companies who invest in leadership, mentoring, and professional development for women will see higher rates of retention.
+Companies who invest in leadership, diversity, mentoring, and professional development for women will see higher rates of retention.